Summary

 newDescription string yes The description of the search domain.

-For this datatype, the only result is the description of the search domain, what you just entered as confirmation the mutation was successful.
+For the results, you can only get the description of the search domain, what you just entered as confirmation the mutation was successful.
 The table below describes this:

 ParameterTypeRequiredDefaultStabilityDescription